 The Internet is a fantastic tool to discover music that is previously unknown to you.
-The associations provided by general search engines, different streaming services and online stores let you start the association game wherever you want and invites you to experience artists somewhat related to the musical neighbourhood of your starting point.
+The associations provided by general search engines, different streaming services and online stores let you start the association game wherever you want and invite you to experience artists in some way related to the musical neighbourhood of your starting point.

 After our fado excursions in Portugal I came to feel Portugal as a country that is particularly close to me.
 It is not my home country, but the cultural experiences in Portugal have made me connect emotionally more closely to Portugal than to most countries.
 I suppose this is an effect of sharing a cultural expression, and to do that on location.
 It is also a fruit of the connections we have made with Portuguese people living in Sweden.

 From these thoughts I suddenly realised something.
 It was not a revolutionary and inventive thought, just a line of thinking that I have not pursued the full way before.
 Maybe you have not either.
 We tend to think about climate change primarily as something that concerns nature and our possibilities to live a good physical life in our world.
 Can we sustain the heat, can we get food and water enough, and can we at all continue to live where we today live?